olincollege/steve-run/README.md

 # steve-run
-Steve runs in an infinite runner game, nimbly dodging Mark Zuckerberg and every other Facebook-related thing while collecting Python coins and gathering powerups in the form of craft beer.
+Steve runs in an infinite runner game, nimbly dodging Mark Zuckerberg and every other Facebook-related thing.

+Game was inspired by the Dino Run game, of which a good impelementation can be found at this GitHub repo: [https://github.com/codewmax/chrome-dinosaur](https://github.com/codewmax/chrome-dinosaur).